RobertDamerius/GenericINS/packages/+GenericINS/README.md

 Take a look to the corresponding help pages for more information about the parameters.

 ## Automatic function generation
-The SensorFusion MATLAB class can automatically generate a function to be used as an embedded MATLAB function in Simulink.
+The SensorFusion MATLAB classes can automatically generate a function to be used as an embedded MATLAB function in Simulink.
 Imagine, you have 2 GNSS-receivers (both providing latitude, longitude, altitude), 3 one-dimensional velocity sensors and one compass.
 The MATLAB function would be generated as follows.
 ```
 functionName = 'MyINS';           % Give the function a name